crabnebula-dev/tauri-fuzz/docs/src/user_guide/intro.md

 # User Guide

-This section presents how to use our fuzzer on your Tauri app.
+This section presents how to use `tauri-fuzz` on your Tauri app.